 This month’s topic ….
 Nonfiction and editing.

 In this blog, I want to talk about editing, why it is so hard at times and why it is so necessary.
-I will also be sharing with my top five lessons I have learned through trial and error when it comes to editing.
+I will also be sharing with my favourite lessons I have learned through trial and error when it comes to editing.

 Editing isn’t easy